Mark Bauerlein just published a must-read essay at American Greatness entitled “When Will Conservatives Understand That It’s Not a Contest of Ideas?”

 The comparative narrowness of the left’s principles means that they do not overlap much with those of conservatives–particularly these days, when the left’s definitions of “harm to victims” and “fairness” are growing increasingly untethered from objective criteria (e.g., “America is just one big racist mess, because some African Americans feel that way”).

 The lessons of the seven-year-old “resisting” bedtime applies to dealing with the left: falling into debate with ANYONE in the absence of objective, shared, and mature principles wastes time and erodes rightful authority.

 President Trump has demonstrated a profound awareness of the left’s tactics of defiance, obstruction, and manipulation in powerful institutions they populate.
 Bauerlein writes:

 Donald Trump understands this.
 That’s one reason the Left despises him.
 He typically doesn’t bother to debate ideas and ideals, but this is not anti-intellectualism, as the liberal says.
 It is, instead, his awareness that politics is now, first and foremost, a battle of persons, not ideologies or tax rates or trade.

 Despite his sometimes “unpresidential” theatrics, President Trump really is the grown-up in the room.
 He’s not the indulgent grandpa who tries to make all the kids like him and never raises his voice; he’s the head of the household who holds back anarchy by enforcing the rules, tantrums or not.

-President Trump is telling the congressional Democrats, James Comey, John Brennan, the administrative state, universities, activist judges, et al: “Bedtime is happening–NOW.
-Whether we do this the easy way or the hard way is up to you.”
+President Trump is telling the congressional Democrats, James Comey, John Brennan, the administrative state, universities, activist judges, et al: “Bedtime is happening, right now.
+Whether we do it the easy way or the hard way is up to you.”